 Rajani Sarojam obtained her PhD degree from Institute of Molecular Agrobiology (IMA) Singapore in 2002 under the supervision of Prof Venkatesan Sundaresean whom she worked with on fruit dehiscence in Arabidopsis.
 She did her postdoctoral work in the laboratory of Prof John Bowman at University of California –Davis, mainly studying cell polarity establishment in plants.
-Thereafter, she joined the Agrobiotech research division of DuPont Company as a Principal investigator.
-In 2009, she joined the strategic research program of TLL as SRP manager and was promoted to Assistant Director in 2012.
+Thereafter, she joined the Agrobiotech research division of DuPont Company as a Principal Investigator.
+In 2009, she joined the Strategic Research Program (SRP) of Temasek Life Sciences Laboratory (TLL) as a SRP manager and was promoted to Assistant Director in 2012.

 For information on PhD studies at TLL, click HERE

 - Regulation of secondary metabolism in aromatic plants